SvenMichaelKlose/bender/README.md

 ### data

 Causes the assembler to mute output until an "end" directive is found.
-Great for layouting zero pages for example.
+Great for layouting zero pages for example:

 ```
     ; Some example zero page.